-The Annual General Meeting will be held on 27 July 2022 at 12pm at the office of Montanaro Asset Management, 53 Threadneedle Street, London EC2R 8AR.
-Shareholders are encouraged to attend the Meeting where there will be an opportunity to meet and ask questions of the Board and the Manager over a coffee.
+The Annual General Meeting will be held on 27 July 2023 at 12 noon at the office of Montanaro Asset Management, 53 Threadneedle Street, London EC2R 8AR.
+Shareholders are warmly invited to attend the Meeting where there will be an opportunity to meet and ask questions of the Board and the Manager.